InfinityVM/InfinityVM/book/src/integration/offchain.md

 Offchain jobs enable you to send job requests directly to the InfinityVM coprocessor.
 This is done using the coprocessor node's gRPC or REST API.
 The result of executing a job is still submitted onchain to your app contract, similar to onchain jobs.

+Offchain applications can effectively operate as Web2 applications: users interface directly with the offchain [application server](./offchain.md#app-servers-1), enabling the best UX while maintaining self custody and verifiability.

 ## High-level flow

-This is the flow for a simple offchain job (assuming you have already submitted a zkVM program to the coprocessor):
+This is the flow for a simple offchain job (assuming you have already [submitted a zkVM program](../coprocessor/api.md#coprocessor_nodev1coprocessornodesubmitprogram) to the coprocessor):

 1. User or app sends a job request using the coprocessor node's gRPC or REST API.
 This involves sending a signature over the job request as well.
 1. The InfinityVM coprocessor executes your zkVM program with the inputs from the job request.
 1. The coprocessor posts the result of executing the job onchain, and this can now be used by the app contract.

 **Note:** For offchain jobs, the coprocessor also includes the original job request with the job result posted onchain.
 This is because the InfinityVM contracts need to verify that the metadata which the coprocessor commits to when posting the result (program ID, input, etc.) matches the metadata in the job request.
 This isn't required for onchain jobs since the job request happens onchain anyway.

-### App Servers

-If your app sends job requests, there is an interesting class of applications that run as real-time servers.
-More info on this in the [`App Servers`](./offchain.md#app-servers-1) section below.

 ## gRPC/REST endpoints